kasbench/globeco-trade-service/documentation/execution-plan.md

 51. Please implement unit testing for **executionStatus** caching.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 52. Please implement the APIs for **executionStatus** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 53. Please generate the unit tests for the **executionStatus** APIs.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
-54. Please update the README.md file with full documentation of the **executionStatus** data model and API.
+54. Please update the README.md file by adding full documentation of the **executionStatus** data model and API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 55. Please update the OpenAPI schema @openapi.yaml in the project root.
-Please include the full specification for the **executionStatus** API.
+Please add the full specification for the **executionStatus** API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.